Greenwich, Connecticut

 Greenwich (/ˈɡrɛnᵻtʃ/ GREN-itch) is a town in southwestern Fairfield County, Connecticut, United States.
 As of the 2020 census, it had a population of 63,518.
-It is the largest town on Connecticut's affluent Gold Coast.
-Greenwich is home to many hedge funds and financial services firms due to its residential setting and proximity to Manhattan.
+It is the largest town on Connecticut's Gold Coast.
+Greenwich is the location of many hedge funds and financial services firms due to its residential setting and proximity to Manhattan.

 Greenwich is a principal community of the Bridgeport–Stamford–Norwalk–Danbury metropolitan statistical area, which comprises all of Fairfield County, and is part of both the greater New York metropolitan area and the Western Connecticut Planning Region.
 The town is the southwesternmost municipality in both the State of Connecticut and the six-state region of New England.
 The town is named after Greenwich, a royal borough of London in the United Kingdom.

 History

-The town of Greenwich was settled in 1640, by the agents Robert Feake and Captain Daniel Patrick, for Gov. Theophilus Eaton of New Haven Colony, who purchased the land from the Siwanoy Indians in exchange of 25 English coats.
-One of the founders was Elizabeth Fones Winthrop, daughter-in-law of John Winthrop, founder and governor of the Massachusetts Bay Colony.
+The town of Greenwich was settled in 1640 by the agents Robert Feake and Captain Daniel Patrick, from Watertown, Massachusetts, who purchased, on behalf of New Haven Colony, the land from the Siwanoy Indians in exchange of 25 English coats.
+One of the founders was Elizabeth Fones Winthrop Feake, daughter-in-law of John Winthrop, founder and governor of the Massachusetts Bay Colony.
 It was named after Greenwich, near London.
 What is now called Greenwich Point was known for much of the area's early history as "Elizabeth's Neck" in recognition of Elizabeth Fones and the 1640 purchase of the Point and much of the area now known as Old Greenwich.
 Greenwich was declared a township by the Connecticut General Assembly in Hartford on May 11, 1665.

 During the American Revolution, General Israel Putnam made a daring escape from the British on February 26, 1779, in Greenwich.
 Although British forces captured and sacked the town, Putnam was able to warn Stamford.

 In 1974, Gulliver's Restaurant and Bar, on the border of Greenwich and Port Chester, burned, killing 24 young people.

 In 1983, the Mianus River Bridge, which carries traffic on Interstate 95 over an estuary, collapsed, resulting in the death of three people.

 For many years, Greenwich Point (locally termed "Tod's Point"), was open only to town residents and their guests.
 However, a lawyer sued, saying his rights to freedom of assembly were threatened because he was not allowed to go there.
 The lower courts disagreed, but the Supreme Court of Connecticut agreed, and Greenwich was forced to amend its beach access policy to all four beaches in 2001.
 These beaches include Greenwich Point Park, Island Beach, Great Captain Island, and Byram Park.